tonivade/purefun/README.md

 of functional programming, and over time I implemented higher kinded types and type classes in Java.
 I don't know if this will be helpful for somebody, but the work is here to everyone want to use it.

-Finally, I have to say thanks to vavr library author, this library is largely inspired in his work, and also to Scala standard library authors.
-And also, I used as reference the amazing projects Arrow (Kotlin) and Cats (Scala) to implement type classes.
+Finally, I have to say thanks to [vavr](https://www.vavr.io/) library author, this library is largely inspired in his work, and also to [Scala](https://www.scala-lang.org/) standard library authors.
+I don't want to forget some of the projects I've used as
+reference: [Arrow](https://arrow-kt.io/) and [cats](https://typelevel.org/cats/) for type classes implementation, [fs2](https://fs2.io/) for stream processing, and [ZIO](https://zio.dev/) to implement my own version in Java.
 Their awesome work help me a lot.

 ## Disclaimer